On this page:

 It covers the Gippsland Lakes National Park and public reserves, most of which are managed by Parks Victoria.
 DEECA manages the waters of some of the lakes.

 The West Gippsland Catchment Management Authority and East Gippsland Catchment Management Authority have responsibility for catchment management in the western and eastern parts of the region respectively.
-The Gippsland Lakes Ramsar Site Management Plan can be found on the East Gippsland Catchment Management Authority’s website and will be renewed in 2024.
+The Gippsland Lakes Ramsar Site Management Plan was renewed in 2024 and is available on the Love Our Lakes website.

 The Information Sheet is available on the Australian Government Department of Environment website.

-The Gippsland Lakes Ramsar site Ecological Character Description Addendum was finalised in 2023.
+The Gippsland Lakes Ramsar site Ecological Character Description Addendum (PDF, 1.0 MB) was finalised in 2023.

 Ramsar site documentation: